open5e/open5e/source/monsters/tome-of-beasts/D/drakes/alehouse-drake.rst

 **Breath Weapon (Recharge 5-6).** An alehouse drake can burp a cloud of intoxicating gas in a 15-foot cone.
-A creature caught in the cloud becomes poisoned for 1 minute and must make a successful DC 14 Constitution saving throw or become stunned for 1d6 rounds.
+A creature caught in the cloud becomes :ref:`srd:poisoned` for 1 minute and must make a successful DC 14 Constitution saving throw or become :ref:`srd:stunned` for 1d6 rounds.

-**Discombobulating Touch.** An alehouse drake can make a touch attack that grants its target +3 to Dexterity-based skill checks and melee attacks but also induces confusion as per the spell.
+**Discombobulating Touch.** An alehouse drake can make a touch attack that grants its target +3 to Dexterity-based skill checks and melee attacks but also induces :ref:`srd:confusion` as per the spell.
 This effect lasts for 1d4 rounds.
 A successful DC 13 Charisma saving throw negates this effect.